RebelCode/wp-rss-aggregator/readme.txt

 = Can I store imported feed items as posts? =

-Yes!
-You can do that with the [Feed to Post](http://www.wprssaggregator.com/extensions/feed-to-post) premium add-on.
-You will not only be able to store items as posts, but also as any other custom post type.
+Yes, you can do that using the [Feed to Post](http://www.wprssaggregator.com/extensions/feed-to-post) premium add-on.
+You will not only be able to store items as posts, but as any post type.
 You can also set the author, set tags and categories, import images into the gallery or set featured images, and much more.
+These can then be displayed in your theme's blog page, via a page builder, etc.

 - - -

-= Some RSS feeds only give a short excerpt.
+= Some RSS feeds only give a short excerpt when using the add-ons.
 Any way around that? =

 Yes, along with the [Feed to Post](http://www.wprssaggregator.com/extensions/feed-to-post) add-on we have another add-on called [Full Text RSS Feeds](http://www.wprssaggregator.com/extension/full-text-rss-feeds/) that can get the full content of most feeds that only supply a short excerpt.
 The Full Text RSS Feeds add-on requires Feed to Post and a valid license key to function.